rmathena79/deep-learning-challenge/report.md

 **Adjusting Learning Rate**:
 Optimizers can take a Learning Rate, which more-or-less controls how big a change to make, so I tried training incrementally while varying learning rate.
 I hoped to get the training algorithm to "jump" past whatever caused it to top out below 74% accuracy, or to slowly improve from there.
 I don't think it helped.

-## Summary
+# Summary

-### Overall
+## Overall
-The model, saved as AlphabetSoupCharity_Optimization.h5 and AlphabetSoupCharity_Optimization.keras is 73.5% accurate.
+The model, saved as AlphabetSoupCharity_Optimization.h5 and AlphabetSoupCharity_Optimization.keras is 73.6% accurate.
 This doesn't seem very helpful since about half of loans are successful anyway, so the model isn't much better than a coin flip.
 I do not recommend relying on this model.

-### How to Improve the Model:
+## How to Improve the Model:
 Trying different metrics, optimizers, and learning rates through Keras Tuner might produce better results than my hard-coded approach.
 But I suspect that my overall approach simply will not reach 75% with a fair train/test split.
 It may require different layer types or deeper customization of the dense layers and activations.